laravel/docs/validation.md

                       ->where('user_id', Auth::id())->exists();
 	}

 Note the call to the `route` method in the example above.
-This method grants you access to the URI parameters defined on the route being called, for example:
+This method grants you access to the URI parameters defined on the route being called, such as the `{comment}` parameter in the example below:

 	Route::post('comment/{comment}');